SomethingNewUK/somethingnewuk.github.io/about/code_of_conduct.md

 * The use of sexualised language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission